Test Catalog

 Submission Container/Tube: Plastic vial

-Collection Instructions: Centrifuge, aliquot plasma into plastic vial, and freeze immediately.
+Collection Instructions: Centrifuge, aliquot plasma into a plastic vial, and freeze immediately.

 Special Instructions